 Van Lennep finished a respectable 8th.
 In 1973 he contested the Rothmans F5000 series taking the title in a Surtees.
 He also continued racing sports cars with Martini, winning the Targa Florio with Herbert Muller that year in a Porsche 911 Carrera RSR.
 His intermittent GP career saw him drive for the Williams GP team winning his first championship point with a 6th place in the Dutch Grand Prix, before finishing 9th in Austria and retiring in Italy.

 Despite his retirement, Gijs van Lennep is still active in autosports.
-He has spend numerous hours being an ambassador for a dutch clothing brand that used to enter some of the Porsches of their collection, in classic races.
-Next to that he is a welcomed guests at events like the Porsche Soundnacht to entertain the public with some of his great stories from his active race career.
+He has spent numerous hours being an ambassador for a dutch clothing brand that used to enter some of the Porsches of their collection, in classic races.
+Next to that, he is a welcomed guest at events like the Porsche Soundnacht to entertain the public with some of his great stories from his active race career.
 Even behind the wheel, Gijs van Lennep remains a competitor feared by his opponents, as he proved in the inaugural Daytona Classic 24H in 2014.